FASL32 Preliminary Program, Final Version

 Dorota Klimek-Jankowska (University of Wrocław), Vesela Simeonova (University of Graz), Alberto Frasson (University of Wrocław), Natalia Shlikhutka (University of Wrocław), Nina Tunteva (University of Ljubljana), Viktorija Blazheska (University of Würzburg)

-Microvariation in the Slavic secondary imperfective: The East-West parametric division Abstract
+Microvariation in the Slavic secondary imperfective: The East-West parametric division Abstract Presentation

 Maria Esipova (University of Konstanz), Maribel Romero (University of Konstanz)